-To determine the winners of a round robin tournament or the four semifinalists or eight quarterfinalists who will advance (break) to the elimination rounds, the following criteria are a widely accepted method of determining seeding (placement on the elimination bracket).
+To determine the winners of a round robin tournament or the eight quarterfinalists or four semifinalists who will advance (break) to the elimination rounds, the following criteria are a widely accepted method of determining seeding (placement on the elimination bracket).
 However, the district executive committee, based on suggestions from the debate coaches, may elect to rearrange the order.
-UIL does not endorse a specific order of seeding criteria.
+UIL does not mandate a specific order of seeding criteria.
 The criteria should be determined before the contest begins.